-"THERE is no man who has greater need for occasional relaxation, or a keener relish for the social enjoyments of life than the active practitioner."
+"THERE is no man who has a greater need for occasional relaxation or a keener relish for the social enjoyments of life than the active practitioner."
 Dr. John H. W. Chestnut was speaking to a group of physicians assembled in the Upper Hall of the College of Physicians of Philadelphia on May 2, l892 [then located at 13th and Locust Streets]. ''While there are numerous societies in the profession for scientific purposes, there is no large professional organization for purely social purposes; and it is my opinion that the time is ripe for the formation of such a society."
 He went on to propose:

-That the club be for social purposes and restricted in its membership to members of the regular profession of medicine in Philadelphia.
+That the club is for social purposes and restricted in its membership to members of the regular profession of medicine in Philadelphia.
 A modest clubhouse in a central location should be provided.
 Fitted up with chess tables, billiard tables, etc, where meetings can be held, committees have accommodation and where members can congregate for social intercourse.
 It should include a reading room where may be kept on file the principal medical journals and the literary magazines of the day.
 There should be occasional dinners to which nonmembers may be invited.
 A ten dollar initiation fee and ten dollar dues are proposed.

 Replying to a question, he stated, "Fifteen hundred circulars describing my idea have been sent to physicians locally, and three hundred and fifty favorable responses already received.
 More than fifty physicians have signed pledges of support."

 Earlier, on March 30, Dr. Chestnut had hosted what was described as an elegant dinner at the Bellevue Hotel, during which he presented his ideas concerning such an organization.
 His guests were Drs.
 James M. Barton, Lemuel J. Deal, T. Chalmers Fulton, A. K. Minich and James Van Buskirk.
 Professor Horatio C. Wood had regretted.
-Dr Chestnut offered to defray all of the preliminary expenses of the committee, whereupon Dr. Deal resolved: "If (we) are unsuccessful in our efforts, we agree to divide pro rata among ourselves such expenses; and if the club prove a success, to advocate its repayment by the club.''
+Dr. Chestnut offered to defray all of the preliminary expenses of the committee, whereupon Dr. Deal resolved: "If (we) are unsuccessful in our efforts, we agree to divide pro rata among ourselves such expenses; and if the club proves a success, to advocate its repayment by the club.''